Metallic-winged sunbird

 The metallic-winged sunbird (Aethopyga pulcherrima) is a species of bird in the family Nectariniidae.
 It is endemic to the Philippines.

 Its natural habitats are tropical moist lowland forests and tropical moist montane forests.
 This species was formerly three species named the Luzon sunbird, Mindanao sunbird and Bohol sunbird but has since been lumped into a single species.

 Description and taxonomy

-Ebird describes it as "A small bird with a fairly long, curved bill of lowland and foothill forest and forest edge in the Philippines.
-Male has bluish-green iridescence on the forehead, cheek, and shoulder, and a yellow throat and chest with an orange smudge.
-Female is washed-out yellow below with a whitish throat.
-Similar to Lina's Sunbird, but male has a shorter, rounded green tail and olive rather than blue flight feathers, and the female lacks the gray head, streaked chest, and reddish belly.
-Female also similar to female Handsome Sunbird, but has a dark green tail.
-Voice includes a high-pitched jumbled song and an upslurred, high-pitched "chuit!"

 The metallic-winged sunbird was formally described in 1876 by the English ornithologist Richard Bowdler Sharpe based on specimens collected on the island of Basilan by members of an expedition to the Philippines led by the American ornithologist Joseph Beal Steere.
 Sharpe coined the binomial name Aethopyga pulcherrima, where the specific epithet is from Latin pulcherrimus meaning "very beautiful".